Ansar Burney: Humanitarian activities

-The Trust arranges parties and entertainment for prisoners and patients.
-Due to their lobbying and donations, better medical equipment and staff are now working in prisons and institutions – offering better medical service to prisoners and especially patients.
-Mental patients locked in prison due of lack of space in hospitals are sent back for better care.
-Women prisoners and patients who would have given birth in confinement, with only each other to help, are now under the supervision of female nurses after Burney raised this matter with the Prime Minister of Pakistan.

-The Trust's staff have met with female prisoners and patients to investigate charges of sexual abuse leading to a reduction in prison rapes.
-It lobbied successfully to ban female prisoners being dealt with by male staff.

-Non-Muslim prisoners, unable to perform their religious duties before, are now provided what they need in order to practice their faith.
-In the month of Ramadan, non-Muslim prisoners are now provided food for by the Trust so they are not forced to fast.

-The Trust has appointed 84 people in various jails and mental asylums to take care of mental patients and prisoners.

-One of its achievements over the years has been the collection of data on Pakistani prisoners confined in different jails around the world due.
-The Trust provides legal advice and services to many such persons and arranges for their repatriation when released.

-Similarly the Trust has also been able to obtain the release of a number of foreign nationals from Pakistani jails and returned them to their respective home countries at the Trust's expense.

 Prominent cases

 Burney has been involved in the release of thousands of prisoners from prisons across the world.
 The following are some of the most prominent cases he had been involved in during his initial years as the head of the Prisoners Aid Society.

 Syed Muzaffar Ali Shah

 In 1985, Syed Muzaffar Ali Shah visited a police station to lodge a burglary report.
 He had been arrested under the Lunacy Act 37 years earlier.
 He was detained without ever being charged or presented before a court.
 He was finally released after the efforts of the Prisoners Aid Society.

 Mehar Din

 Arrested by police at age 20 on charges of murder because he had the same name as the person they were looking for, Meher Din spent the next four years behind bars until he was acquitted.
 Rather than being released, he was re-arrested on another murder charge and spent the next seventeen years behind bars without ever appearing in court.
 He was eventually transferred to a mental asylum within a prison and had no contact with his family for 21 years.
 He was released in 1987 after he was discovered by Burney of the Prisoners Aid Society.